 What Is a Freeform Pool?

-Unlike a traditional swimming pool, which is usually a rectangular shape and lined with tiles, a freeform swimming pool is designed in a naturalistic or irregular style and shape, with curves or flowing lines.
+Unlike a traditional swimming pool, which is usually a rectangular shape and lined with tiles, a freeform swimming pool is designed in a naturalistic or irregular shape, with curves or flowing lines.
 They're generally meant to appear as a pond or lake.
 Contemporary freeform pools often have rock and waterfall features and are designed to resemble a natural pond, lake, or oasis.

 History of Freeform Pools